appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/appcircle-cli.md

 - Get the `api` and `auth` URL from the configuration file of your project.

 :::info
 `spacetech` in the example below is an example project name.

-To find your projects, list the `./projects` directory:
+To find out your projects, list the content of the `./projects` directory.

 ```bash
 ls -l ./projects